Bronwynkrige/Classification-2207DSFT_Team_ES3/README.md

 # Classification-2207DSFT_Team_ES3

-This is a Twitter Sentiment Analysis Progect.
+This is a Twitter Sentiment Analysis Project.